Treit/treit.github.io/_posts/2019/2019-12-17-ToolsICantLiveWithoutPart3.md

 I didn't include all of the output from those commands, but if you execute them in the above order they should complete without any errors.

+We can now install the PSColors module:

+{% highlight PowerShell %}
+Install-Module PSColors -Scope CurrentUser -AllowClobber
+{% endhighlight %}

 Now we will add importing the module into our session by updating our $profile script.
 First we open $profile in our editor:

 {% highlight PowerShell %}